 Serving the World.
-Encourage the young people to consider how the Church serves the world.
-By identifying examples, the Church's involvement in the world will become clearer to them.
-Make certain they include not only acts of charity but also the fact that Church documents teach both Catholics and inform non-Catholics about the teachings and values that Jesus calls us to uphold.
+Encourage the students to consider how the Church serves the world.
+By identifying examples, the Church's involvement in the world will become clearer to the students.
+Make certain the students include not only acts of charity but also the fact that Church documents teach both Catholics and inform non-Catholics about the teachings and values that Jesus calls us to uphold.